benders5e/benders5e/monk.md

 At 15th level, your chi sustains you so that you suffer none of the frailty of old age, and you can’t be aged magically.
 You can still die of old age, however.
 In addition, you no longer need food or water.

 ### ?
-Beginning at 18th level, [combat utility to replace Empty Body]
+Beginning at 18th level, [combat utility to replace Empty Body]: spirit world projection

 ### Perfect Self
 At 20th level, when you roll for initiative and have no chi points remaining, you regain 4 chi points.